South Bay Leaders Mourn Death of San Francisco Mayor Ed Lee

 Lee, a civil rights attorney, became the first Asian American to helm the city of San Francisco when the Board of Supervisors named him acting mayor in 2011.
 The veteran civil servant, who initially expressed hesitation about remaining in the post for too long, went on to win the following election.

-Upon Lee’s death, San Francisco Supervisor London Breed became San Francisco’s first black female mayor.
+S.F.
+Supervisor London Breed succeeds Lee, making her the first black female mayor.
 According to the San Francisco Chronicle, she will continue to serve as mayor until a special election in June.

 I don’t miss this “Sanctuary City supporter-illegal alien lover” one single-bit!
 I am glad he is gone into the ages.